Today we’re going to discuss five tips to overcome performance anxiety. Experiencing performance anxiety to some degree is common while golfing.

 Focusing on a desirable future outcome helps switch anxiety into anticipation.

 The golfer then focuses on a positive thought process like cutting the corner to shorten a long par 5.
-Imagining working the ball in different ways for a single shot.
+Imagine working the ball in different ways for a single shot.
 This increases creativity while giving the golfer an objective to focus on.

 Tip #4 Forget Perfection.